-If a director receives a score of 7 or below, out of a maximum of 10, on any question by 3 or more peer directors, or if a director's overall score is a 7 or below, the Governance and Nominating Committee will discuss what is needed to improve the score.
+If a director receives an average score of 7 or below on any question by 3 or more peer directors, representatives of the Governance & Nominating Committee will talk to the director and determine what is needed to remedy the situation.
+If a director's overall average score is a 7 or below, representatives of the Governance and Nominating Committee will talk to the director and determine what is needed to remedy the situation

-Any question that 3 or more directors score 7 or below is determined to be a board weakness and the Governance and Nominating Committee will determine, after consultation with management and/or consultants, what education or resource is needed to improve the score.
+Any question that 3 or more directors score 7 or below is determined to be a board weakness and representatives of the Governance and Nominating Committee will determine, after consultation with management and/or consultants, what education or resource is needed to improve the score.

-Presentation & Recommendations: The final summary report is reviewed and discussed with the full Board by the Governance and Nominating Committee.
+Presentation & Recommendations: The final summary report is reviewed and discussed with the Governance & the full Board.